IBM/cloudpakfordata-telco-churn-workshop/workshop/openscale-fastpath/README.md

 ![OpenScale View Transactions](../.gitbook/assets/images/aios/OpenScaleFairnessViewTransactions.png)

+More information on individual transactions are discussed in the section below.

 Now, go back to the *Insights Dashboard* page by clicking on the left-hand menu icon for `Insights`, make sure that you are on the `Model monitors` tab, and then choose the tile for your configured model (or the 3-dot menu on the tile and then `Configure monitors`:

 ![OpenScale Configure Monitors](../.gitbook/assets/images/aios/OpenScaleConfigureMonitors.png)